bashtage/arch/doc/source/bootstrap/low-level-interface.rst

 The Bootstrap Iterator
 ======================
-The lowest-level method to use a boostrap is the iterator.
+The lowest-level method to use a bootstrap is the iterator.
 This is used internally in all higher-level methods that estimate a function using multiple bootstrap replications.
 The iterator returns a two-element tuple where the first element contains all positional arguments (in the order input) passed when